MEET OUR TEAM

 Nimali Kumari

-Project Coordinator - Sri Lanka
+National Advocacy Manager - Sri Lanka

 Nimali, known as Nimmu, is a care leaver from Sri Lanka who spent over a decade in institutional care.
 Drawing from her lived experience, she has become a passionate advocate for children’s rights and alternative care.